 There are strong convictions by many that government should not interfere in the free enterprise system.
-The basic premise is that privatization will encourage competition and reduce cost.
+The basic premise is that privatization will encourage competition and reduce costs.
 We all will live happily ever after.

 We have seen the results in the privatization of the electrical system and the resulting billions of dollars sucked out of the pockets of Californians by Enron.

 If the transition to privatization creates monopolies rather than multiple private enterprises that legitimately compete, I question that privatization is the answer.

-As an example, cable costs continue to rise faster than the inflation rate since the consumer finds himself locked into a system with few viable alternatives.
+As an example, cable costs continue to rise faster than the inflation rate.
+The consumer finds himself locked into a system with few viable alternatives.

 Now we come to the US medical system.